 The mood swings of bipolar disorder can be mild or extreme.
 They may come on slowly over several days or weeks or suddenly over a few minutes or hours.
 These mood swings may last for a few hours or for several months.

-The different types of bipolar disorder are based on whether a person has more severe symptoms of mania or depression.
+The different types of bipolar disorder are based on things like how often a person has symptoms and how severe the symptoms are.

-With this form, you will have depression as in bipolar I. But the manic highs are less severe.
-People with bipolar II have more episodes of depression than mania.
+With this form, the manic highs are less severe.
+These are called hypomanic episodes.
+People with bipolar II have both hypomanic and depressive episodes.

 The high and low mood swings aren't as severe as in bipolar I or bipolar II.

 When you have bipolar disorder, you have highs and lows of mania, hypomania, and depression.
 In between, you may return completely to normal or you may still have some symptoms.
 The extreme mood changes may come on all of a sudden or appear more slowly.